stephenormandy/-stephenormandy.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: REvil Part One: Passing Parameters on the Stack
+title: REvil Part One - Passing Parameters on the Stack
 ---

 Welcome to the first post of my blog!